 When I tell people I am a hypnotherapist in London, it’s quite common for people to ask me for some advice.
-And one thing that they frequently want to know about is anxiety, which is a serious concern when it leads to panic attacks.
+One thing that they frequently want to know about is anxiety, which is a serious concern if it leads to a panic attack.

 Here are my three top tips to deal with panic attacks.

 It sounds slightly crazy, and I’m certainly not suggesting you try to do this for 60 seconds; just 10 or 15 seconds can help.

 What’s happening is that you’re helping to put some carbon dioxide back into your body.
 Because when people breathe rapidly during a panic attack, they over-oxygenate their blood.